 Physicians at the USC Voice Center are experts at diagnosing vocal changes across different types of patient conditions.
 A core diagnostic tool is careful evaluation of the patient’s voice by trained listeners and computerized voice assessment.
 We also use painless, minimally invasive ways to visualize the voice box and vocal cords and provide state-of-the-art diagnostic information for the patient’s voice change.

 With the changing demographics in the United States, it is expected that physicians will be seeing more patients with age-related vocal changes.
 Voice changes with aging can be caused by a variety of conditions.
-Only 25 percent of the time are a patient’s vocal changes entirely related to aging; 75% of the time, the vocal changes are associated with other conditions.
+Only 25 percent of the time are a patient’s vocal changes entirely related to aging; 75 percent of the time, the vocal changes are associated with other conditions.

 Recognizing the changes